-Most programs last anywhere from 4 to 12 hours.
+Program can vary in length by provider.
 Depending on your reason for taking defensive driving, you may have the option of completing the course in a classroom or online.

 Online defensive driving programs give you the added luxury of learning the same safe driving curriculum at your own pace.